Swimming, Play and More at McNears Beach Park in San Rafael

 McNears Beach has been popular with Bay Area residents since the 19th century, when the McNear family owned most of the property in what eventually would become San Rafael's Peacock Gap neighborhood.
 The McNears operated a beach resort at the present location of the park, as well as a nearby quarry and brickyard.

 The park boasts acres of lush rolling lawn here with plenty of shade, perfect for spreading out picnic blankets and relaxing or playing games.
 You'll also find several picnic areas, with tables and charcoal grills.
-Near the swimming pool is a snack bar serving up hot dogs, ice cream, chips, and candy, and adjacent to it is a small video arcade, in case your kids get tired of all that fresh air and exercise.
+Near the swimming pool is a snack bar with a recently expanded seating area serving up hot dogs, ice cream, chips, and candy.
 There's also a sandy area up across from the pool, which is a far better spot to break out the sand toys, buckets, and shovels than the gravelly beach.

 NcNears Beach is extremely clean and well kept up.
 It also has several tennis courts, as well as a volleyball net at one of the picnic areas.
 Lockers, showers, and restrooms are all available near the pool.
 McNear's Beach is also home to a popular fishing pier, where anglers bring in fish like halibut, sturgeon, striped bass, and bat rays.
 There's also a convenient ramp on the beach where you can launch your kayak or canoe.

 We always have a blast here, since there are so many things to do.
 It's nice to see that some things remain as good as you remember them when you were a child.
 In the case of McNears Beach, it's even better, due to all the improvements to the park made over the years.